TeamEngine/react-test/README.md

 ## Setup

-- Clone, fork or download a ZIP file of this repository
+- Fork or download a ZIP file of this repository
 - Run `npm install`
 - Run `npm start`